brianjlacy/ADRIFT-5/ADRIFT-MAUI/INSTRUCTIONS.md

 CRITICAL OPERATING INSTRUCTIONS:

 0. VITAL!
-Treat the /ADRIFT-MAUI directory as the project root for the sake of these instructions.
+Treat the /ADRIFT-MAUI directory as the project/repository root for the sake of these instructions.
 Do NOT modify anything outsid of /ADRIFT-MAUI!

 1. Project Specifications Document (SPECIFICATION.md).
 Ensure there is a document in the root called SPECIFICATION.md.
 This document shall include the complete, verbatim SPECIFICATION.
 Purpose: Ensures that you always have a "canonical" understanding of the full scope of the project.
    a.
 NEVER Modify the SPECIFICATION.md file WITHOUT EXPLICIT INSTRUCTIONS FROM ME TO DO SO!